Canonical Decompositions of 3-Connected Graphs

 \begin{lem} Let $G$ be a 2-connected graph, and let $N$ denote the set of totally-nested 2-separations of~$G$.
 Let $\sigma$ be a splitting star of~$N$ such that the torso of~$\sigma$ is a cycle~$O$.
 Then, for every $(A,B)\in\sigma$, the side $G[A]$ is 2-connected. \end{lem} \begin{proof} If $G[A]$ is not 2-connected, then $G[A]$ has a cutvertex~$u$.
-Since $G$ is 2-connected, $u$ must be contained in $B\sm A$.
+Since $G$ is 2-connected, $u$ must be contained in $A\sm B$.
 Let $v$ be any vertex on~$O$ that is not in~$A$.
-Then $\{u,v\}$ is a 2-separator of~$G$, and every 2-separation of~$G$ with separator $\{u,v\}$ cross $(A,B)$ like in a cycle, contradicting $(A,B)\in N$. \end{proof}
+Then $\{u,v\}$ is a 2-separator of~$G$, and every 2-separation of~$G$ with separator $\{u,v\}$ crosses $(A,B)$ like in a cycle, contradicting $(A,B)\in N$. \end{proof}

+\begin{lem} Let $G$ be a 2-connected graph, and let $N$ denote the set of totally-nested 2-separations of~$G$.
+Let $\sigma$ be a splitting star of~$N$ such that the torso of~$\sigma$ is 3-connected.
+Then, for every $(A,B)\in\sigma$, the side $G[B]$ is 2-connected. \end{lem} \begin{proof} If $G[B]$ has a cutvertex $v$, then $v$ separates the two vertices in $A\cap B$ as $G$ is 2-connected.
+Hence $v$ together with the edge in the torso joining the two vertices in $A\cap B$ forms a mixed 2-separator of the torso, contradicting that the torso is 3-connected. \end{proof}

 \begin{fact} Let $G$ be a 2-connected graph with a vertex $v$ of degree two such that $v$ lies in a 2-separator of~$G$.
-Then, for every totally-nested 2-separation $(A,B)$ of~$G$, we have $v\notin S(A,B)$ and $S(A,B)$ contains at most one neighbour of~$v$. \end{fact} \begin{proof} If $v\in S(A\cap B)$, then $(N(v)+v,V(G)-v)$ is a 2-separation of~$G$ that crosses~$(A,B)$.
-If~$S(A,B)=N(v)$, then $(A,B)$ is crossed by a 2-separation of~$G$ which contains $v$ in its separator. \end{proof}
+Then, for every totally-nested 2-separation $(A,B)$ of~$G$, we have $v\notin S(A,B)$. \end{fact} \begin{proof} If $v\in S(A, B)$, then $(N(v)+v,V(G)-v)$ is a 2-separation of~$G$ that crosses~$(A,B)$. \end{proof}

 \begin{proof}[Proof of \autoref{2SeparatorTheorem}] Let $G$ be a 2-connected graph, and let $N$ denote the set of totally-nested 2-separations of~$G$.
 By \autoref{TDCvsNested} and \autoref{TDCchar}, $N$~induces a tree-decomposition $\Tcal(N)=:(T,\Vcal)$ of~$G$.
 Since $G$ is 2-connected and $(T,\Vcal)$ has adhesion two, it follows with Menger's theorem that all torsos of $(T,\Vcal)$ are minors of~$G$.
 By \autoref{2sepThm}, the torsos of $(T,\Vcal)$ (which coincide with the torsos of~$N$) are 3-connected, cycles or~$K_2$'s.